How to Prepare an Amazon Product Launch in 2021

-If it has been more than a few weeks since you did your Amazon product research and niche analysis, you should look at your competition again.
+If it has been more than a few weeks since you used Helium 10’s product research tool for Amazon and niche analysis, you should look at your competition again.
 Run a Cerebro search on your top 10-20 competitors, look at the keywords movements and trends – now we have all this valuable information inside Helium 10, learn how to find it here – try to see if something has changed drastically since the last time you looked.

 What exactly are we looking for?